 Our services can help identify, assess and validate target and pathway-specific biomarkers for signs of efficacy in early clinical trials to helping determine which disease indication, cancer population, or subset of patients would better respond to a therapy or combination of therapies.

-An important consideration is that the RPMA platform’s sensitivity allows for a robust analysis of protein markers in the small biological samples that are commonly collected from human study participants.
+An important consideration is that the RPPA platform’s sensitivity allows for a robust analysis of protein markers in the small biological samples that are commonly collected from human study participants.
 This analytical capability is applicable to frozen and formalin-fixed, paraffin-embedded (FFPE) samples.

 - Indication seeking efforts to assess preclinical signature profiles against clinical samples to identify sensitive tumor types or clinical subtypes